5 Secrets To Nurture Intimacy with Your Child

 John Gottman, one of my favorite researchers, has distilled the creating of intimate relationships down to their practical essence.
 It turns out that the building blocks of connection are the small overtures we make to each other every day, and the way our loved ones respond.
 Gottman calls these bids, as in "bids for attention."
 We could also call them overtures, as in opening movements.

-In happy relationships, whether between spouses, parents and children, friends, or coworkers, bids are made and responded to warmly.
+In happy relationships, whether between romantic partners, parents and children, friends, or coworkers, bids are made and responded to warmly.
 It almost doesn't matter what the bid is about; the process of reaching out and receiving a response builds the relationship.
 It also increases the trust level so that we are more likely to reach out to that person again, and the content of the bids deepens.

 The same process is enacted with our children in hundreds of daily interactions.
 If we ask our middle schooler about the upcoming school dance and receive an engaged response, we might venture further and ask whether she's nervous.
-If, on the other hand, our comment is ignored, or her response is surly, most of us will back off.
+If, on the other hand, her response is surly, most of us will back off.

-3. If you don't get the response you want to your overtures to your kids, step back and watch how you initiate.
-Are you inviting a positive response?
+3. If you don't get the response you want when you reach out, step back and watch how you initiate.

 Say "Ouch!" and turn away (before you give in to the temptation to lash out.)
 Your son or daughter (or spouse!) will almost certainly feel badly about having hurt you, especially since you haven't aroused their ire by attacking back.
 Later, when you aren't hurt and angry, you can tell them how it made you feel to get that response.
 Try to talk only about your feelings, not about them being wrong.